What it costsTuition Fees & Scholarships

 More info can be found here.

 Erasmus+ Study Grant

-Students of all tracks except Wind Physics can apply at TU Delft for an Erasmus+ Study scholarship (unless they have received an EU scholarship before), which finances part of the months spent outside of the TU Delft.
-With this grant you are entitled to receive an amount of approx. EUR 200,- per month for a mobility period of a minimum of 90 days outside the Netherlands.
+Students of all tracks except Wind Farms and Atmospheric Physics can apply at TU Delft for an Erasmus+ Study scholarship which finances part of the months spent outside of the TU Delft. (unless they have received an EU scholarship before)

 All concerned students will be informed about this possibility and its conditions in due course through the EWEM-coordinator before the beginning of the 1st and the 3rd semester.

-Wind Physics students should contact DTU and the University of Oldenburg to see whether this possibility can be offered through them.
+Wind Farms and Atmospheric Physics students should contact DTU and the University of Oldenburg to see whether this possibility can be offered through them.